PanosEconomou/notes/Quantum_Fields/2D_CFT_Axioms.md

 **<u>Proposition:</u>** For a primary field $\Phi$ with conformal weights $(h,\bar h)$ and any $z \in \mathbb{C}$, its conformal family $[\Phi]$ defines a highest weight representation of the Virasoro algebra with conformal parameters $(c_{\Phi},h)$ and highest weight vector $\nu = \Phi(z)$.

 When I read this, I was screaming to my computer that $[\Phi]$ is not a subspace of the quantum Hilbert space $\mathbb{H}$ so why do we even care about the representation at the level of quantum fields?
-The reason is the state to field operator correspondance.
+The reason is the state to field operator correspondence.
 Here it is formulated in a nice way.

 **<u>Theorem:</u>** *(Field Operator, State Correspondence)* If the asymptotic states span and the descendants (i.e. $V_\nu$ for every $\nu$) span a dense subset $V \subset \mathbb{H}$  of the quantum Hilbert space, then for any $x \in V$ there exists a unique field $\Phi \in \mathbb{\Phi}$ such that $x = \lim_{z\to 0}\Phi(z) \Omega$.